TheOdinProject/css-exercises/CONTRIBUTING.md

 ### Opening a Pull Request

 1. After pushing your changes, go to your forked repo on GitHub and click the "Compare & pull request" button.
+If you have multiples of this button, be sure you click the one for the correct branch.
    * If you don't see this button, you can click the branch dropdown menu and then select the branch you just pushed from your local clone:

       ![GitHub branch dropdown menu](https://user-images.githubusercontent.com/70952936/150646139-bc080c64-db57-4776-8db1-6525b7b47be2.jpg)